paramphy/Arduino-doc/docs/index.md

 # Prerequisites

 Before you start proceeding with this tutorial, we assume that you are already familiar with the basics of C and C++.
 If you are not well aware of these concepts, then we will suggest you go through our short tutorials on C and C++.
 A basic understanding of microcontrollers and electronics is also expected.

+An Arduino Uno board and computer to code is expected from the students.
+But if you don't have an arduino board yet you can try [TinkarCAD Circuits](https://www.tinkercad.com/dashboard) to simulate the arduino circuit.
+We will be using this simulator for this course.
+Link of the Tinkar simulation file will be shared with every project.
+I strongly recommend to to get a tinkarcad account, its free.
+You can make one [here](https://www.tinkercad.com/)